Personalized Prompt for Sequential Recommendation: Experiments

 \subsection{Universality of PPR (RQ4)}

-PPR is an effective and universal tuning framework, which can be easily deployed on different pre-training models.
-In this section, we further adopt PPR with CL4SRec \cite{xie2022contrastive} used as the pre-training model.
+PPR is an effective and universal tuning framework, which can be easily deployed on different base models.
+In this section, we further adopt PPR with CL4SRec \cite{zhou2020s3} used as the base model.
 The results of PPR models on few-shot recommendation based on CL4SRec are given in Table \ref{tab:few-shot on CL4SRec}, from which we can find that:

-(1) PPR models still achieve the best performances on all metrics in three datasets, which proves the universality of PPR with different pre-trained recommendation models.
+(1) PPR models still achieve the best performances on all metrics in three datasets, which proves the universality of PPR with different base recommendation models.
 It implies that our PPR could function as a general enhanced tuning mechanism of fine-tuning when adopting large-scale pre-trained recommendation models for downstream tasks.

 (2) Generally, PPR(full) outperforms PPR(light) on most metrics.
 It indicates that tuning item embeddings (i.e., the labels to be predicted) is essential in cold-start recommendation, which differs from the prompt-tuning in NLP.
 Nevertheless, PPR(light) still performs better than fine-tuning on most metrics.
 Similar to Table \ref{tab:few-shot}, PPR(light) also has several better results in HIT@N. We can flexibly choose different implementations of PPR to enhance fine-tuning considering the practical demand on parameter-efficiency.